Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 Like Korean fish sauce (aekjeot), saeujeot is a type of jeotgal.
 The term ‘jeotgal’ (젓갈) refers to a variety of different salted and preserved seafood used as ingredients in Korean cuisine.
 Examples of preserved seafood include shrimp, oysters, clams, roe, and fish.
 Traditionally, you can have a range of jeotgal which include seafood prepared in large pieces, tiny bites, or pure liquid.

 Saeujeot falls into the category of smaller jeotgal because of the size of the shrimp.
-Compared to ordinary shrimp, the species used to make saeujeot are incredibly small with thin shells.
+Compared to ordinary shrimp, this variety is incredibly small with thin shells.
 In South Korea, people refer to this variety of shrimp as jeot-saeu (젓새우).

-Traditionally, people make saeujeot by preserving these tiny shellfish in a large barrel.
-But first, they prepare the shrimp by tossing them in salt.
-Often, this is done on the boats by the fisherman for preliminary preservation during the warmer months.
+Traditionally, people make saeujeot by preserving these tiny fish in a large barrel.
+First, they prepare the shrimp by tossing them in salt.
+Often, this is done in the boats by the fisherman for preliminary preservation during the warmer months.

-Then, on land, people layer the shrimp at the bottom of a barrel before covering them in another layer of salt.
-The barrel is then sealed for an extended period in the shade at low temperatures so the shrimp do not rot.
+Then, on land, people place the shrimp at the bottom of a barrel before covering them with another layer of salt.
+The barrel is then sealed in the shade for an extended period at low temperatures so the shrimp doesn’t rot.

-As the shrimp ferments, the naturally occurring lactic acid breaks down the proteins.
-Not only does this allow the shellfish to soften, but it also brings out the strong umami flavor that this ingredient is famous for.
+As the shrimp ferments, the naturally occurring lactic acid breaks down the proteins in the shrimp.
+Not only does this allow the shrimp to soften, but it also brings out the strong umami flavor that this ingredient is famous for.

 Types of Saeujeot: